simoninireland/epydemic/doc/process.rst

 The interface may be overridden and extended by sub-classes.
 Three methods form the general core.

-.. automethod :: Process.addNode
+.. automethod:: Process.addNode

-.. automethod :: Process.removeNode
+.. automethod:: Process.removeNode

-.. automethod :: Process.addEdge
+.. automethod:: Process.addEdge

-.. automethod :: Process.removeEdge
+.. automethod:: Process.removeEdge

 Four other "bulk" methods are deinfed in terms of the basic methods, and so don't typically need to be overridden specifically.

-.. automethod :: Process.addNodesFrom
+.. automethod:: Process.addNodesFrom

-.. automethod :: Process.removeNodesFrom
+.. automethod:: Process.removeNodesFrom

-.. automethod :: Process.addEdgesFrom
+.. automethod:: Process.addEdgesFrom

-.. automethod :: Process.removeEdgesFrom
+.. automethod:: Process.removeEdgesFrom

 Loci